 Barbara Hepworth: Sculptor of Archaic Wonders

 Barbara Hepworth’s 1973 bronze-cast sculpture Conversation with Magic Stones is mythic, mysterious, and interactive.
-Barbara Hepworth, born in 1903, was an English artist, famous for her modernist sculpture.
+Hepworth (1903–1975) was an English artist famous for her modernist sculptures.

 Conversation with Magic Stones

 Made up of six parts, Conversation with Magic Stones is in conversation with itself, with us, and with its surrounding landscape.
-Because it is bronze-cast, Conversation with Magic Stones is not a one-off sculpture – four identical castings exist.
-Dispersed across the world, one copy is in a private collection in Switzerland, another is at the Scottish National Gallery of Modern Art, one sits on the campus of Trinity University in San Antonio, Texas, and the artist’s copy is owned by the Tate Gallery in London.
+Because it is a bronze cast, Conversation with Magic Stones is not a one-off sculpture – four identical castings exist.
+Dispersed across the world, one copy is in a private collection in Switzerland, another is at the Scottish National Gallery of Modern Art, one sits on the campus of Trinity University in San Antonio, Texas, USA, and the artist’s copy is owned by the Tate in London, UK.

 Bronze Casts Around the World